0x213F/website-0x213F/_posts/2022-07-16-how-to-be-an-owner.md

 a good cog is grateful for their job. **_reasons why cogs are happy and don't question their surroundings:_**

-* "the hours of this job are so relaxed and flexible!"
+* _"the hours of this job are so relaxed and flexible!"_
-* "this job pays good money; why would i ever leave?"
+* _"this job pays good money; why would i ever leave?"_
-* "money can't buy happiness, and this job makes me happy."
+* _"money can't buy happiness, and this job makes me happy."_
-* "i literally couldn't find another job if i tried. it's tough out there."
+* _"i literally couldn't find another job if i tried. it's tough out there."_

 in summary, the 4 things to focus on in order to grease up _the cogs_ are:

 1. hours
 1. wages
 1. working conditions
-1. manipulate the job market (realistically not possible)
+1. manipulate the job market (realistically, not possible)

-... admittedly, these aren't great options.
+...admittedly, these aren't great options.

-_the owner_ probably wants people to work more and get paid less; they want _their investment_ to have the highest possible roi.
+_the owner_ probably wants people to work more and get paid less; they want to maximize the roi on _their investment_.

-to accomplish this, **_you must understand the psychology of an owner._**
+to accomplish this, **_the owner must understand the psychology of an owner._**

 <br>